ricdikulous/imx-unity-game-lessons/lessons/11-Retrieve-a-Players-NFTs/README.md

 ```

 ### Step 3: Run Application and Test the Endpoint
-To test it out you can run `npm run dev` and navigate to `http://localhost:3000` where you will see the swagger docs
+To test it out you can run `npm run dev` and navigate to `http://localhost:3000` where you will see the Swagger UI:
-- Execute the `/nfts` GET endpoint.
+- Execute the `/nfts` GET endpoint and enter in a player's account address to check their NFTs
 - Verify the returned NFTs are as you expect.

 ## Conclusion